Khan2001631/forkify-app/README.md

 # forkify Project

+This is a recipes application website where we can search for recipies.
+We can also add custom recipes.
-Recipe application with custom recipe uploads.
+Recipe application with custom recipe uploads